Querent-ai/querent-docs/querent/docs/get-started/standalone_application_guide.md

   Use the search bar to type a query or phrase relevant to your analysis.

 - **Select Search Method**:
-  - **Retriever-Based Search** (Freemium): Converts the user's query into contextually aware embedding and searches the data fabric to return search results that best match the query.
+  - **Retriever-Based Search** (Freemium): Converts the user's query into Attention-Based Graph Embeddings and searches the data fabric to return search results that best match the query.

   - **Traverser-Based Search** (Pro): Allows traversal of connections for complex queries requiring an understanding of data fabric.